 Here are some good life jackets for dogs.

 Another thing you could do is use a kayak that’s purpose-designed to take dogs onboard.
 These dog-friendly kayaks usually come with higher sides than normal, which help contain your pet.

-Also, if your dog is relatively huge, make sure you don’t go kayaking on a boat that’s fairly compact or doesn’t have much room to spare once it’s occupied by yourself, your dog, and certain essentials.
+Also, if your dog is relatively large, make sure you don’t go kayaking on a boat that’s fairly compact, or doesn’t have much room to spare once it’s occupied by you, your dog, and your gear.
 A roomy kayak would also help the dog switch sides during the voyage and not get stiff, as a result.